- Barley is a cereal grain commodity used in making beer, whiskey and other beverages, and as a livestock feed.

 - Your barley investments can help with portfolio diversification and work as a hedge against inflation.

 Barley is a nutritious cereal grain packed with vitamins and minerals.
 It is widely used as a livestock feed and is a key ingredient in the making of whiskey, beer, and non-alcoholic drinks.
 This makes barley an important agricultural commodity in global markets, and thus an attractive investment.

-If you are interested in investing in barley, read this guide to find out how.
+If you are interested in investing in barley from the UK, read this guide to find out how.

 Coming up next